What Is FinOps for Data Cloud Platforms?

 The Operate phase defines guardrails for how compute is used, including scheduling, scaling policies, and environment controls.
 These mechanisms help prevent cost drift and ensure that optimization gains are sustained over time.

-Types of Data Cloud FinOps Tools
+What Types of Data Cloud FinOps Tools Exist?

 Native Tools